playfulprogramming/playfulprogramming/content/blog/hard-grids-and-baselines-android-design-fidelity/index.md

 ---
 {
     title: 'Hard grids & baselines: How I achieved 1:1 fidelity on Android',
-    description: 'Testing the limits of firstBaselineToTopHeight and lastBaselineToBottomHeight to deliver a perfect result.',
+    description: 'Testing the limits of `firstBaselineToTopHeight` and `lastBaselineToBottomHeight` to deliver a perfect result.',
-    published: '2019-09-19T22:07:09.945Z',
+    published: '2019-10-07T22:07:09.945Z',
     author: 'edpratti',
     tags: ['android', 'design', 'figma'],
     attached: [],